What is gluten and do you feel deprived living gluten-free and 100% organic?

 Are you a Nutritionist?

 I am a certified nutritionist and nutrition counselor.
-I am not, however, an R.D.
-I received my education from the Institute of Integrative Nutrition here in New York City with a continuing education degree in Nutrition from SUNY (State University of New York).
+I am not an R.D.
+I received my education from the Institute of Integrative Nutrition here in New York City with a continuing education degree in Nutrition from Columbia University.
 I currently work with clients all over the country on their nutritional needs, as well as work as a Private Chef, teach Cooking Classes, Workshops, Public Speaking events, Food Store Tours, Cooking Parties, etc. I love my job and I love working with and meeting new people each and every day.
-Contact me at firstname.lastname@example.org for a free consultation.
+Contact me at email@example.com for a consultation.